 - The assessments sent to the Bank for all branches were appealed against, and the Bank has paid all the amounts due to avoid being subjected to a delay penalty till adjudicating on the submitted appeals.

-Notes to the Financial Statements For The Financial Period Ended 31 March 2023
+Notes to the Financial Statements For The Financial Period Ended 31 December 2023

-37. Significant events
+37. Important and subsequent events